Shriansh16/Deployment_with_AWS/13_package_ML_app_as_docker_image/readme.md

 🎯 Overall Purpose
 This setup runs a web application (likely needing AWS access) behind an NGINX server, which acts as a reverse proxy, handling incoming HTTP requests and forwarding them to the app.

+- To run this, use the command:
+- docker-compose up --build

+- to run scale the application, use this command:
+- docker-compose up --build --scale app=2

+## NOW ALL ARE PACKAGED AS A SINGLE PACKAGE
+### BEAUTY OF DOCKER